Our drone expert answers: What are the advantages and disadvantages of drone surveys compared to traditional survey methods?

-Map large areas in a single day; faster than many traditional methods.
+Efficiency: Drones can map large areas of land in a single day, far quicker than traditional methods.

 What are the main advantages and disadvantages of drone surveying compared to traditional surveying methods?